Meet the 2018 Adobe Creativity Scholars

 Lee Mokobe, South Africa

 At 15, Lee discovered slam poetry as an outlet for processing his experiences.
 By the time he was 18, he took home first place in the top spoken word competition in the world.
-Now he seeks to extend the supportive community he discovered to other emerging artists.
+Now he seeks to extend the supportive community he discovered to other emerging creators.

 “I want to study performance, writing, and creative work through an African lens so that I can help create stories for youth like me.
 I will give a voice to trans African people on stage, on film, and television because that level of representation is non-existent and important.”